Helen Munro Ferguson, Viscountess Novar

 Helen Hermione Munro Ferguson, Viscountess Novar GBE (14 March 1865 – 9 April 1941) was a Red Cross leader, as well as an advocate for nursing and healthcare and political activist.

 Early life

 Born Helen Hermione Munro Hamilton-Temple-Blackwood on 14 March 1865, she was the second child and eldest daughter of Frederick Temple Hamilton-Temple-Blackwood and his wife, Hariot.

-Her parents migrated from Scotland to Ulster in the 17th century and belonged to the Protestant Ascendancy in Ireland.
+Her ancestors migrated from Scotland to Ulster in the 17th century and belonged to the Protestant Ascendancy in Ireland.
 She grew up on the Clandeboye Estate, a large country estate in Bangor, County Down, Ireland.
 But since her father had many overseas posts, she spent a lot of her early life outside the UK.

 Marriage

 On 31 August 1889, Blackwood married Ronald Munro Ferguson.
 They lived together in Kirkcaldy and Novar House in Scotland.
+Helen Street in Kirkcaldy, later Lady Helen Street, was named after her.

 Lady Ferguson attended the House of Commons to watch her husband from the ladies' gallery.
 She also helped write and draft his parliamentary and later viceregal speeches.